binbinmods/AtO-Perk-Manager/Too Many Perks/README.md

 ### Perks for Sharp
 sharp1e: If Sharp on a hero would increase a damage type, it increases it by 1.5 damage per charge.
 Sharp on heroes only stacks to 25.
+sharp1f: +1 Bleed charge applied for every 8 Sharp on this hero.
+Sharp does not increase damage.

 ### Perks for Fury
 fury1d: For all heroes, at the end of turn, spread 70% of Fury to adjacent heroes.
 Fury on heroes loses all charges at end of turn.